-LASIK (laser-assisted in situ keratomileusis) is one of the most popular refractive vision correction procedures.
+LASIK (laser-assisted in situ keratomileusis) is one of the most popular refractive laser vision correction procedures.
 It has helped millions of people in the United States and abroad eliminate or reduce their dependence on glasses and contact lenses.
-Our experienced eye surgeons use LASIK to effectively correct the conditions of nearsightedness, farsightedness, and astigmatism.
+Our experienced LASIK eye surgeons use this procedure to effectively correct the conditions of nearsightedness, farsightedness, and astigmatism.

 While LASIK surgery itself can take as little as two minutes, each of our patients undergo a comprehensive evaluation prior to the LASIK procedure.
 Your optometrist can perform this evaluation to determine your candidacy and provide information on the treatment options available for your vision needs.
 Our doctors then perform an additional examination and advanced diagnostic tests to finalize the treatment plan.